akashi7/pisuals/README.md

 5. Once dependencies installation completed , start the development server with the command: `npm run dev`
 6. Once the server is running, open your web browser and go to: `http://localhost:3000/`

+## Features

+- Landing page with aggregated website visit data.
+- Visit trends graph for the past 30 days.
+- CRM data table with pagination and search functionality.

 ## Technologies

 1. NextJs 14 & TypeScript